Unity-Technologies/UnityMixedCallstack/README.md

 * You must be using the 4.6 Mono Runtime.
 * Only available for Unity 2018.2 and later.
-* Only works with internal source builds of the Editor.
 * Older versions of Visual Studio require an older version of the plugin.
 Version 2.6.1 was the last version with working support for Visual Studio 2019.

 ### Build from source